-Practicum
+Practicum/Internship

-The program offers two courses, PSYC 5120 and PSYC 5580, in preparation for your practicum sequence.
-PSYC 6505 and PSYC 6506 practicum is a supervised, planned, practical experience completed near the end of the education process in a clinical setting and consists of observing and applying principles, methods, and techniques learned in your training program.
-The practicum experience is a two, consecutive semester requirement which entails minimum of 300 clock hours per semester which is approximately 16-20 hours per week basis during an academic semester.
+The program offers two courses, PSYC 5070 and PSYC 5120, in preparation for your practicum sequence and an additional course, PSYC 5580, prior to internship.
+The practicum/internship sequence consists of three (3) courses and includes PSYC6504, PSYC 6505, and PSYC 6506.
+Each course is a supervised, planned, practical experience completed in a clinical setting and consists of observing and applying principles, methods, and techniques learned in your training program.
+The practicum course entails a minimum of 100 clock hours which is approximately 8 hours per week during the academic semester.
+Additionally, 40 (of the 100) hours should be in direct client contact.
+Practicum sites require these hours to be completed during their typical working hours when a supervisor is available.

+The internship experience consists of two courses, PSYC 6505, and PSYC 6506, generally taken in consecutive semesters.
+It requires a minimum of 300 clock hours per semester which is approximately 16-20 hours per week during an academic semester.
 Additionally, 125 (of the 300) hours each semester should be in direct client contact.
-Practicum sites require these hours to be completed during their typical working hours when a supervisor is available.
-As a result, you will need make plans (such as taking off from your job if you work or finding adequate childcare if you have children) to accommodate the requirements of practicum.
+Internship sites require these hours to be completed during their typical working hours when a supervisor is available.

+As a result, you will need make plans (such as taking off from your job if you work or finding adequate childcare if you have children) to accommodate the requirements of practicum/internship.
 The practicum is required by both the training program and licensing boards for the purpose of advancing applied skill development.

-Since there are limited practicum sites in Nashville and/or in the immediate area, it is imperative that you follow the suggestions of the Practicum Coordinator in the timeline of application and setting interview appointments.
+It is imperative that you follow the suggestions of the Practicum Coordinator in the timeline of application and setting interview appointments.
 It is not beneficial to applicants if everyone applies to the same program; therefore, the Program Coordinator and other core faculty will work with students to facilitate choices and encourage a supportive environment in this taxing endeavor.
 Recent practicum placements are listed in Appendix B.